Air Conditioner Repair Checklist

 If your thermostat isn’t signaling your system to start, it won’t activate.

 The first part is making sure it’s set to “cool” and not “heat.”
 Otherwise your air conditioning will probably not start running.
-Or you might have hot air coming from vents since the furnace is going instead.
+You might also have hot air coming from vents since the furnace is going instead.

 If you rely on a regular thermostat: